volcengine/terraform-provider-volcengine/website/docs/r/volume.html.markdown

 * `extra_performance_iops` - (Optional) The extra IOPS performance size for volume.
 Unit: times per second.
 The valid values for `Balance` and `IOPS` is 0~50000.
 * `extra_performance_throughput_mb` - (Optional) The extra Throughput performance size for volume.
 Unit: MB/s.
 The valid values for ESSD FlexPL volume is 0~650.
 * `extra_performance_type_id` - (Optional) The type of extra performance for volume.
 The valid values for ESSD FlexPL volume are `Throughput`, `Balance`, `IOPS`.
 The valid value for TSSD_TL0 volume is `Throughput`.
 * `instance_id` - (Optional, ForceNew) The ID of the instance to which the created volume is automatically attached.
-Please note this field needs to ask the system administrator to apply for a whitelist.
 When use this field to attach ecs instance, the attached volume cannot be deleted by terraform, please use `terraform state rm volcengine_volume.resource_name` command to remove it from terraform state file and management.
 * `project_name` - (Optional) The ProjectName of the Volume.
 * `tags` - (Optional) Tags.
 * `volume_charge_type` - (Optional) The charge type of the Volume, the value is `PostPaid` or `PrePaid`.
 The `PrePaid` volume cannot be detached.
-Please note that `PrePaid` type needs to ask the system administrator to apply for a whitelist.

 The `tags` object supports the following: